SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 Consider Model Architecture Efficiency: Explore sequence-to-sequence models instead of decoder-only models for similar tasks, as they tend to be slightly less energy- and carbon-intensive.

 **1. Can it be deferred?**: Does this computational process really have to be done now?
 Could it be done in five years' time, when (if all goes according to plan) much more energy will be generated from renewable sources?
 Of course, research is often about winning the race, but maybe that's an attitude that needs to shift.

 **2. What is its carbon impact?** Monitoring maximal computing may help to identify where use is suboptimal or disproportionate to what the job is trying to achieve.
-How does your institution monitor IT energy use, whether on-prem or in the Cloud?
+How does your institution monitor IT energy use, whether on-prem or in the public cloud?
 What kind of data is collected, and who gets to see it?
 Maximal computing resources are often denominated in hours of core use.
 Can it instead be denominated in CO2e?

 There are often sustainability benefits from outsourcing to the hyperscale data centres of the cloud giants (e.g. Amazon, Google, Microsoft), but a loss of transparency.